Pregnant dogs require a lot of care and attention.

 One of the most crucial aspects to focus on is your pregnant dog's diet.
 But what to feed a pregnant dog, and then what to feed a nursing dog?

-Prepare for Pregnancy
+Prepare for Dog Pregnancy

 Physical demands that come with pregnancy and nursing can be hard for dogs who are not in perfect or at least good health.

-Underweight dogs can have a problem with eating enough food to support the nutritional needs of her puppies and herself at the same time.
+Underweight dogs can have a problem with eating enough food to support the nutritional needs of their puppies and herself at the same time.

 ALSO READ: How to Identify False Pregnancy in Dogs